YannickRobin/easy-gradle-plugin/README.md

 - Run Groovy Tests
 - Generate Easy Type models

-# How to build the plugin
-- Install Gradle 7.6
-- Clone this repository
-- Run the command `gradle build`

-The build will generate the following jar `build/libs/easy-plugin-0.0.1.jar`

 # How to test the plugin
 In this example, we will create a new extension called `helloworld`:
 - `mkdir helloworld`